sabhyakulkarni/Financial-Fraud-Detection-Using-Machine-Learning/README.md

 5) Visualization and comparison of model performance

 6) Goal: To explore how resampling techniques like SMOTE improve fraud detection performance and to compare different models on imbalanced classification tasks.
+## Dataset Source
+The dataset can be accessed here https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud